upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

 The gas saturation profile after 4800 days can be seen in Fig. \ref{fig:gas_sat_SPE10}, where we can note how it flows through the heterogeneous medium.
 It is possible to observe that gas flows mainly in the superior part of the porous media.
 This behavior can be justified by the permeability field, presented in Fig. \ref{fig:perm_SPE10}.

 Figure \ref{fig:cumulative_oil_SPE10} illustrates the cumulative oil production over a 21-year period (7665 days).
-The reference result from Landmark \cite{christie2001tenth}, obtained using the VIP simulator, is used for comparison.
+The reference result from Landmark \citep{christie2001tenth}, obtained using the VIP simulator, is used for comparison.
 At the initial stages, \textit{upstreamFoam} exhibits excellent agreement with the reference result.
 However, after approximately 500 days, \textit{upstreamFoam} begins to underestimate the cumulative oil production.
 By 4000 days, it transitions to overestimating the production compared to Landmark's result.
 This discrepancy can be attributed to the well injector model, which applies a uniform flow rate across all corresponding cells.
 It is important to note that wellbore modeling falls outside the scope of this paper; however, it represents a potential avenue for further development and exploration by the authors.
+More specifically, ongoing work includes the implementation of a Peaceman well model that considers permeability in each cell and can induce actual reservoir productivity.
+This implementation will then serve as the basis for the development of improved models designed to simulate flows within wells with smart completions, taking into account localized head losses due to different equipment.
+With the new features, the solver will be able to generate enhanced predictions of well injectivity or productivity, impacting directly the practical decisions in production scenarios.